In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Customers can also store their credit and debit cards electronically using the wallets.
 Stripe supports Alipay, AmEx Express Checkout, Google Pay, Apple Pay, Masterpass by Mastercard, Visa Checkout, and other wallets.

-If you have any subsidiaries, you can set up a local Stripe account to maximize your acceptance rates, take advantage of the lowest costs, and to avoid foreign exchange fees for customers.
+If you have any subsidiaries, you can set up a local Stripe account to maximize your acceptance rates, take advantage of the lowest costs, and avoid foreign exchange fees for customers.

 Mobile Payments